ipfs-shipyard/workshop-idm-chat-dapp/README.md

 The `login()` function now calls `idmClient.authenticate()`, which prompts the user to consent sending its [DID](https://w3c-ccg.github.io/did-spec/) and profile details to the app.
 If the user accepts, a unique session between the app and the wallet will be created.
 The returned `session` object contains the user DID and profile, among other fields.
 The profile may be one of the following schema.org types: [Person](https://schema.org/Person), [Organization](https://schema.org/Organization) or [Thing](https://schema.org/Thing).

 With just these small changes, we should be able to use the Nomios wallet to login & logout in and from the app.
-If you haven't created your identity yet, please create in Nomios.
+If you haven't created your identity yet, please create it in Nomios.

 There's an issue though: if you refresh the app, you will be logged out 😭.
 Lets fix that by checking if we already logged in the `configure()` function: